anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 extension identifier or other signaling methods (see [@?I-D.ietf-regext-rdap-versioning]).

 In this scenario, clients that are not updated to recognize the new elements should simply ignore them.
-The same is also true for referrals (see (#referrals)).
+This is true for all non-breaking changes (see (#nonbreaking_changes)).

-However, the introduction of new object classes into an existing extension will cause most clients to process no information and will cause some clients to produce errors.

-Extensions MUST NOT be evolved as described in this section because there is no explicit signal to clients regarding these extensions.
-This lack of signal will lead to difficulty in troubleshooting issues and could mislead client implementers to believe their software is fully conforming with the extension specification when it is not.
+This lack of signaling mechanism can lead to difficulty in troubleshooting issues and could mislead client implementers to believe their software is fully conforming with the extension specification when it is not.
+Therefore, it is RECOMMENDED that extensions use a signaling a mechanism, such as that described in the sections above or in [@?I-D.ietf-regext-rdap-versioning], when creating successors.

 ## Extension Specification Content